 Performance Measures

-This s Report Perio od Cumulative Actual Total / Expected
+This Cumulative Actual Total / Expected

 Low Mod Total Low Mod Total

 of housing units 0 0 0 0/0 0/0 252/160

-of Households benefitting 0 0 0 182/90 0/0 252/160
+of Households benefitting -138 0 0 44/90 0/0 252/160

-Project description: LMDC proposes the allocation of \$16 million for the preservation and rehabilitation of 160 or more units through the Chinatown/Lower East Side Acquisition and Preservation Program (Chinatown/LES Program).
+Project description: LMDC allocated \$16 million for the preservation and rehabilitation of 160 or more units through the Chinatown/Lower East Side Acquisition and Preservation Program (Chinatown/LES Program).
 The new HPD administered program would be created with an objective of facilitating the acquisition and rehabilitation of privately owned properties in Chinatown and the Lower East Side.
 This program will establish housing that is permanently affordable under rent stabilization.
 The program focuses on the acquisition of mid-size buildings (15-40 units) that currently have all or a portion of the units under rent stabilization, where average rents are under \$1,000.
-Eligible borrowers for this program would be non-profit residential property managers and developers, who would agree to keep units under rent stabilization for a term of 30 years.
+Eligible borrowers for this program would be nonprofit residential property managers and developers, who would agree to keep units under rent stabilization for a term of 30 years.
 Additionally, upon vacancy, non-stabilized units must be lowered to the average stabilized rent and returned to rent stabilization.
 The Chinatown/LES Program aims to benefit households benefit households up to 80% of AMI.
 HPD will use the \$16 million to create a loan pool to assist in acquiring and rehabilitating at least 160 units, a maximum of \$100,000 per unit, over the next two to four years.
 Proposed beneficiaries: In response to community concerns regarding the availability and quality of affordable housing, this preservation and rehabilitation program will increase the availability of affordable housing for current residents.
-The Chinatown/LES Program will create and preserve affordable housing for 160 or more low-to-moderate-income households throughout Chinatown and the Lower East Side.
+The Chinatown/LES Program will create and preserve affordable housing for 160 or more low-tomoderate-income households throughout Chinatown and the Lower East Side.
 This program aims to benefit 160 or more household at or below 80% of AMI.
 Selection process: Income verification will not apply for current tenants of rent-stabilized units.
 However, all new tenants will be subject to income verification upon re-rental of vacant units.
-To date, HPD has approved three acquisition projects: 112 Eldridge, 58-60 Hester Street, and 28-30 Henry Street.
-AAFE submitted another proposal for a 20 unit property at 211 Madison St.
+To date, HPD has approved four acquisition projects: 112 Eldridge (16 units), 58-60 Hester Street (38 units), 28-30 Henry Street (36 units), and 191 Madison (24 units).